theSage21/openJudge/README.md

 Requirements
 ------------

-- Python 3.5
+- Python 3.5 `There is some subprocessing work which is only available 3.5 onwards`
-- bottle.py
+- bottle.py ` This is the new website framework instead of Django`
+- paste ` This is the new website server`

 Why?